 In season 11 guest sharks are Katrina Lake, founder and CEO of Stitch Fix; tennis player Maria Sharapova, Daniel Lubetzky, founder and CEO of Kind; and Anne Wojcicki, CEO and co-founder of 23andMe.
 Matt Higgins and Rohan Oza are the recurring Sharks this season.

 In this season 11 episode 3, there is no guest judge.

 If you can’t even acknowledge your failures, how can you cut the rope and move on?Kevin O’Leary

 We listed below every entrepreneur and business who has appeared on Shark Tank Season 11 Episode 3.
 Many scammers claim they’ve received big investments from the Sharks or they have been on the show.
-They were not actually on Shark Tank if you don’t see a business on this list.
+If you don’t see a business on this list, they were not actually on Shark Tank.
 Some of the top places you can use to check are on Wikipedia and also ABC’s episode guide.

 List with all the appearances in season 11 episode 3:

 - Squid Socks Baby Socks That Won’t Fall Off